Mentalab-hub/explorepy/docs/installation.rst

 Windows
 ^^^^^^^

-Option 1: Installing .exe file (basic)
+Option 1: Installing via installer file (basic)
 """"""""

 *This option is best for users who only intend to use* ``explorepy`` *via graphical user interface*